Guidelines on prosecuting cases involving communications sent via social media

 The act of setting up a false social networking account or website, or the creation of a false or offensive profile or alias could amount to a criminal offence, depending on the circumstances.

-For example, the former estranged partner of a victim creates a profile of the victim on a Facebook page, to attack the character of the victim, and the profile includes material that is grossly offensive, false, menacing or obscene.
+- The former estranged partner of a victim creates a profile of the victim on a Facebook page, to attack the character of the victim, and the profile includes material that is grossly offensive, false, menacing or obscene.

 Depending on the circumstances, an offence may be committed under Categories 1, 2 or 4.
 Note that a Category 4 offence may be committed by way of a communication or message which is "false".